-Priced at about 250,000 rupees (£3,000), many small-scale farmers are unable to buy a tractor and are forced to rent one from owners who can often be unreliable.
-Moreover, prices also surge at peak time, such as harvest time.
+Priced at about 250,000 rupees (£3,000), many small-scale farmers cannot buy a tractor and are forced to rent one from owners who can often be unreliable.
+Moreover, prices also surge at peak times, such as harvest time.

 It is not the first time Mahindra & Mahindra has invested in a digital start-up.
 In June, it invested in Scoot Networks, a ride-hailing service based in San Francisco.